 - The phone call means that the hub calls the number specified in the Ajax account.

-The hub calls only in case of alarm to get your attention and reduce the feasibility of you missing a critical alert.
+We call only in the event of an alarm to get your attention and reduce the feasibility of you missing an important alert.
 We recommend to enable this type of notification.
 The hub consecutively calls all users who have enabled this type of notification in the order specified in the Users Settings.
 If the second alarm occurs, the hub will make a call again but not more than once in 2 minutes.

 The call is automatically dropped as soon as you answer it.
 We recommend you to save the phone number associated with the hub SIM card in your contacts list.